 Lent is the 40-day season of preparation for Easter that ends on Holy Thursday, three days before Easter Sunday.
 During Lent, Catholics recall their baptism and do penance – fasting, prayer, and almsgiving as they commemorate the death and resurrection of Christ.

-It marks the beginning of the liturgical season of Lent.
+Ash Wednesday marks the beginning of the liturgical season of Lent.
 Palms from the previous Palm Sunday are burned – ashes from these palms are distributed on Ash Wednesday as a sign of penitence.
 In 2020, Ash Wednesday falls on February 26.

 To do penance in preparation for the greatest feast in the Christian calendar.